top of page

 c.
 Lot.

-Jehoram was 32 years old when he reigned.
+Jehoram (the father) was 32 years old when he started his reign.

 The Bible states Jehoram reigned for eight years.

 Father died at age 40.
-Son takes over at age 42.
+The son takes over at age 42.

-Making the son 2 years older than the father.
+This means that the son is two years older than his father.

 Very Perplexing.